thoth-tech/handbook/docs/projects/t1-2022/thoth-tech-leadership/weekly-announcements/week5.md

   like to present project Trello boards, plans, testing & data strategies to the Managing Directors.
 It would be a great opportunity to receive feedback.
   Please speak to your Delivery Leads to confirm as soon as possible.
-- We are transitioning away from MS Word to Thoth-tech [handbook](https://github.com/thoth-tech/handbook) repository on GitHub starting from this week onward.
+- We are transitioning away from MS Word to the Thoth-tech [handbook](https://github.com/thoth-tech/handbook) repository on GitHub starting from this week onward.
 - We are planning for more training in the next weeks so please watch out for